MicrosoftDocs/azure-devops-docs/docs/boards/work-items/email-work-items.md

 ## Print items

-To print work item details, open a query in Visual Studio that contains the work item(s) you want to print, and select or highlight those items that you want to print.
-Then, choose the **Print** option from the context menu.
+Open a query in Visual Studio that contains a work item that you want to print, select or highlight those items, and then select the **Print** option from the context menu.

 > [!IMPORTANT]
 > To print work items in Visual Studio 2019, you need to [Set the Work Items experience](../work-items/set-work-item-experience-vs.md) to the legacy option.